CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # ASN.1 Schemas

-The following ASN.1 schemas define the data structures used in the VeraId protocol:
+The following ASN.1 schemas define the data structures used in the DomainAuth protocol:

 ~~~~~~~
--- Top-level schemas for VeraId components
+-- Top-level schemas for DomainAuth components

 -- DNSSEC chain is a set of DNS messages
 DnssecChain ::= SET OF OCTET STRING